P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Technical Background

 \subsection{The Programming Language P4}

-\ac{P4} is a domain-specific programming language to implement custom data planes in P4-programmable switches\cite{p4}.
+\Ac{P4} is a domain-specific programming language to implement custom data planes in P4-programmable switches~\cite{p4}.
 A P4 program can manipulate packets and make forwarding decisions to implement custom algorithms.
-In the following, we describe the concepts of the P4 pipeline, the packet generator, and a feature called \acf{AFC}.
+In the following, we describe the concepts of the P4 pipeline, the packet generator, a feature called \acf{AFC}, and time-based behavior in P4.
 A survey by Hauser \textit{et al.} provides more information on P4~\cite{kn}.